Penguor/PenguorDocs/docs/Language_Specification/Modifiers/Access_Modifiers.md

 The `public` modifiers make the float variables accessible from everywhere outside the container.
 The same applies to the constructor. the `public` before the container makes it visible outside the assembly, it's not restricted to it any more.

-> **Note:**
+!!! note
-> Even though public types are a simple way of sharing data and structures,
-> they shouldn't be overused in object-oriented programs as the code isn't encapsulated at all.
+    Even though public types are a simple way of sharing data and structures, they shouldn't be overused in object-oriented programs as the code isn't encapsulated at all.

 ## Restricted